-Students first take either the Maryland Legislative Workshop or Legislation course in the Fall semester during which they learn to perform legislative history research; draft bills, amendments and fiscal notes; and work within the structure of the legislative process.
+Students take the Legislation course in the Fall semester during which they learn to perform legislative history research; draft bills, amendments and fiscal notes; and work within the structure of the legislative process.

 During the Spring semester, the students are assigned to work for a legislator, a legislative committee or the Department of Legislative Services.
 Students draft legislation, analyze proposed bills, meet with advocates for and opponents of bills, prepare legislators for bill hearings, testify to legislative committees, assist with amendment drafting, and perform other tasks as assigned.
 Not only do students gain valuable and unique experience, they also make contacts that will serve them well regardless of their ultimate practice area.

-Students interested in learning about the workings of the United States Congress can take the Legislative/Congressional Practicum with the Legislative/Congressional Workshop in either the Fall or Spring semester.
+Students interested in learning about the workings of the United States Congress can take the Legislative Congressional Externship with the Legislative/Congressional Externship Workshop in either the Fall or Spring semester.
 This course combines class-work with two days per week on House or Senate committees or members' personal staffs.
 Students draft legislative memos, staff hearings, write floor statements, conduct research and otherwise function as junior staff members.

 Students have worked for a wide variety of House and Senate Committees including: Judiciary; Homeland Security; Environment; Energy and Natural Resources; Science; Resources; Ways and Means; Energy and Commerce, and; Government Reform.
 In addition, students have also interned in the personal offices of almost 20 members of the House and Senate.
 This course is one of very few at law schools nationwide to provide direct experience with law-making at the Congressional level.

 Legislative and public policy experience-based opportunities are available in our Clinical Law Program.
-Additional externships which focus on legislative and/or public policy are available through Asper Fellowship, Women, Leadership and Equality Fellowship and externships of the specialty programs.
+Additional externships which focus on legislative and/or public policy are available through , the Women, Leadership and Equality program and externships of the specialty programs.
 The law school's Environmental Law and Health Law programs provide legislative and public policy training in those specialties.